January 28, 1942

 April 5, 1942

-(Raid 23) Nine G4M1 Bettys from the 4th Kokutai armed with 60kg bombs took off from Vunakanau Airfield near Rabaul on a bombing mission against 7-Mile Drome near Port Moresby.
-Flying via Gasmata an Lae then onward to Port Moresby.
-Over Lae, they were escorted by four A6M2 Zeros from the Tainan Kokutai led by Lt Shirō Kawai.
-Over Bulolo, two of the G4M1 Betty bombers aborted the mission and returned to base, leaving seven bombers to proceed to the target and bombed 7-Mile Drome causing only slight damage, including a fire among fuel drums and destroyed a tent and a 160 gallon fuel dump a mile north in a valley.
+(Raid 23) Nine G4M1 Bettys from the 4th Kokutai armed with 60kg bombs took off from Vunakanau Airfield near Rabaul on a bombing mission via Gasmata an Lae before bombing 7-Mile Drome near Port Moresby.
+Over Lae, they rendezvoused with four A6M2 Zeros from the Tainan Kokutai led by Lt Shirō Kawai.
+Over Bulolo, two Bettys abort the mission and returned to base, leaving seven bombers to proceed to the target and bombed 7-Mile Drome causing only slight damage, including a fire among fuel drums and destroyed a tent and a 160 gallon fuel dump a mile north in a valley.
 One AIF 39th Battalion Sergeant was slightly injured in the leg by shrapnel.

-Over Port Moresby, they are intercepted by RAAF 75 Squadron P-40E Kittyhawks led by Les Jackson.
-Lost was A6M2 Zero piloted by Yoshi.
+Over Port Moresby, the Japanese formation was intercepted by RAAF No. 75 Squadron P-40E Kittyhawks led by P-40E Kittyhawk A29-9 piloted by F/Lt Leslie "Les" D. Jackson who shot down A6M2 Zero pilot Yoshi.
 Two Zeros returned with combat damage.
 Damaged is P-40E Kittyhawk A29-8, but repaired two days later.

 ""On Easter Day, 1942, while on his way from the Papuan Infantry Battalion to the 8th Military District, the Bishop of New Guinea, witnessed a spectacular battle in the sky.
 Pressing on to his appointed service he found that the whole congregation was absorbed in watching the same show.
 "Had to wait for about 15 minutes to begin the service" noted Philip Strong in his diary.
 A week later, dogfights above Sapphire Creek rained down explosive bullets on the road, narrowly missing the bishop and his party."